Cold-pressed juice: Industry

 Starting with Liquiteria in 1996, cold-pressed juice bars first emerged in New York City and have since spread internationally.
 Though the size of the cold-pressed juice industry is not independently tracked, the 2013 estimates ranged from US$1.6 billion to US$3.4 billion.

 Nutrient preservation

-Cold-pressing does not preserve the contents of phytochemicals or micronutrients compared to conventional centrifugal juicing or blending.
-Color and physicochemical composition, including polyphenols, carotenoids, and vitamin C were not different among juices of various tropical fruits prepared using a cold-press instrument, a centrifugal juicer or a blender.
-Cold-pressed juices showed degradation of constituents within 6 days of normal cold storage in a refrigerator.
+There is no consensus on the nutritional benefits of cold-pressed juices as compared to conventional juices.
+Some studies show that cold-pressing preserves the contents of phytochemicals or micronutrients compared to conventional centrifugal juicing or blending.6 and that cold-pressed microgreen juices were a 'rich source of bioactive compounds' 7 Other studies disagree and conclude that color and physicochemical composition, including polyphenols, carotenoids, and vitamin C were not different among juices of various tropical fruits prepared using a cold-press instrument, a centrifugal juicer or a blender.

 High cost

 Cold-pressed juices could cost US$10 for a 16-ounce (473ml) bottle, and as high as US$12 for a 12-ounce (355ml) bottle.
 The high cost has been attributed to the manufacturing process, which uses an HPP machine that may cost from US$800,000 to over US$2 million.
 Alternatively, the incremental cost of toll processing could range from US$0.25–US$0.45 per bottle, not including transport.